“The stock answer is that [law] firms are not worth anything..”Online Law Firm Sales Broker Website

 I should add that we get no benefit at all from selling firms at a particular price – we charge buyers fixed fees (and sellers no fees).
 It does not follow that every law firm will achieve a cash sale, but start from the point that your efforts have been worth something and you have created a business that contains value…

 For a confidential discussion about your firm and a rough valuation, please give me (Jonathan Fagan) a ring on 01824780937.
+You can also use our law firm valuation services, with prices starting at just £650 plus VAT.
+Details here.

 In case it assists – here is a link to our online guide to selling a law firm.